Shushmitaaaa/Shushmitaaaa/README.md

 ### 🧠 About Me:
-Hi, I'm Shushmita, a Machine Learning enthusiast and a problem-solving junkie.
+Hi, I'm Shushmita, a Machine Learning enthusiast.
-🤖 Training models that occasionally work (and sometimes ghost me like bad code).
+🤖 I like to train models that occasionally work (and sometimes ghost me like bad code).
-🧠 LeetCode warrior
-☕ Caffeine-driven, bug-fueled, and occasionally rewarded with a green checkmark.
+☕ Powered by caffeine, fueled by bugs, and occasionally blessed by green checkmarks.
-⚙️ Building, breaking, fixing, repeating and loving the loop..
+⚙️ I build.
+I break.
+I debug.
+I repeat.
+And yeah, I secretly love the chaos of it all.

 <br>